Managing Remote Teams: 25 Tips & Best Practices

 When managing virtual teams, don't allow the geographical distance to delay the recognition and celebration of success.

 This will motivate them to continue delivering their best work.
-For instance, consider organizing celebratory virtual meetings, arranging for a thoughtful gift, such as embroidered hoodies, to be delivered to a team member's doorstep, or granting them an extra day off as a bonus.
+For instance, consider organizing celebratory virtual meetings, arranging for a thoughtful gift, such as embroidered hoodies or photo books, to be delivered to a team member's doorstep, or granting them an extra day off as a bonus.

 Moreover, don't forget to celebrate small wins as well.
 Short-term successes are just as significant as long-term ones, and neglecting them could lead to a lack of motivation.